eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - The **Remote Signing Interface (RSI)** facilitates communication between the Wallet Unit and a Qualified Electronic Signature or Seal Remote Creation (QESRC) Provider.
-This interface is  used  by the Wallet Unit to generate a qualified signature or seal.
+This interface is  used  by the Wallet Unit to generate a qualified electronic signature or seal.

 Note that the "Attribute Deletion Request to Relying Party Interface" and the